skywind3000/asynctasks.vim/README.md

 ![](images/demo-3.png)

 Almost all the vim screen are occupied, is it big enough to fit your need ?
-This is my favorite mode.
+This is my most favorite one.

 The default `quickfix` can also be used to run your task, but it is not capable to handle user input, and if your program will interact with user, you may choose a real terminal.